beego/beego-doc/docs/en-US/developing/orm/transaction.md

 If the task return error, Beego rollback the transaction.

-We recommend you to use this way.
+We recommend using transaction with closure this way.

 Another way is that users handle transaction manually: